ClementMathew/Dart_Language/README.md

 It is an object-oriented, class-based, garbage-collected language with C-style syntax.
 It can compile to either machine code or JavaScript, and supports interfaces, mixins, abstract classes, reified generics and type inference.

-All concepts in data structure is implemented here .
+All concepts in dart language are implemented here .

 Checkout !